Star Trek: Lower Decks season 2: Writing

-The writers had a "distinct edict" from McMahan to elevate the characters Tendi and Rutherford during the second season so they were true co-leads of the series alongside Mariner and Boimler.
-He also wanted to play with the character combinations, such as telling a story with Mariner and Tendi together, as well as focus on the supporting characters for some episodes such as Dr. T'Ana and Chief Engineer Billups (the latter being a "secret sleeper favorite" character for the writers).
-Something McMahan was wary of was changing the main characters so much that they got too close to characters and storylines that previous Star Trek series had already covered.
-He hoped to show important changes in the main characters and develop them across the seasons without departing too much from the central premise of the series.
+The writers had a mandate from McMahan for the season to elevate the characters D'Vana Tendi and Sam Rutherford so they were true co-leads of the series alongside Mariner and Boimler.
+He wanted to explore new character combinations, such as telling a story with Mariner and Tendi together, which some critics had called for after they did not have any episodes together in the first season.
+The pair go on a mission together in "We'll Always Have Tom Paris", in which the characters make a joke acknowledging that it was a "glaring omission" for them to have not teamed-up before then.
+The episode's title is a reference to the Next Generation episode "We'll Always Have Paris", which itself was a reference to the line "We'll always have Paris" from the film Casablanca (1942).
+McMahan also wanted some episodes to focus on supporting characters such as Dr. T'Ana and chief engineer Billups—the latter being a "secret sleeper favorite" character for the writers.
+He was wary of changing the main characters so much that they got too close to characters and storylines that previous Star Trek series had already covered, and hoped to develop the main characters across the seasons without departing too much from the central premise of the series.
 An underlying theme for the season is the characters learning to trust each other, and it ends with Mariner successfully opening up to her mother.
 Freeman begins the season feeling that she should move up to "bigger and better places", but learns by the finale that she is in the right place on the Cerritos.
 That is another underlying theme for the season, which Freeman voices with the line "the carpets are greyer on the other side of the ship".
 Boimler has a similar journey in the season, wanting to be on the Titan but ending up happy to rejoin the Cerritos.
 Freeman's arc connects to the season-long Pakled story, which ends with her being arrested for apparently destroying the Pakled homeworld.
 This ends the season on a cliffhanger, setting up a new character arc for Mariner in the third season.
 Late in production on the finale, McMahan realized that this cliffhanger should include the "To Be Continued..." title card that previous Star Trek series used.